remicres/otbtf/doc/index.md

-This remote module of the [Orfeo ToolBox](https://www.orfeo-toolbox.org) provides a generic, multi-purpose deep learning framework, targeting remote sensing images processing.
+This remote module of the [Orfeo ToolBox](https://www.orfeo-toolbox.org) provides a generic, multipurpose deep learning framework, targeting remote sensing images processing.
 It contains a set of new process objects for OTB that internally invoke [Tensorflow](https://www.tensorflow.org/), and new [OTB applications](#otb-applications) to perform deep learning with real-world